andrew/ultimate-awesome/README.md

 - [awesome-workshopper](https://github.com/therebelrobot/awesome-workshopper) - A list of CLI workshopper/adventure tutorials for various things.
 Inspired by awesome.
 - [Awesome-Text-to-Image](https://github.com/Yutong-Zhou-cv/Awesome-Text-to-Image) - (ෆ`꒳´ෆ) A Survey on Text-to-Image Generation/Synthesis.
 - [awesome-generative-ai](https://github.com/filipecalegario/awesome-generative-ai) - A curated list of Generative AI tools, works, models, and references.
+- [awesome-argo](https://github.com/akuity/awesome-argo) - A curated list of awesome projects and resources related to Argo (a CNCF graduated project).
 - [awesome-pascal](https://github.com/Fr0sT-Brutal/awesome-pascal) - A curated list of awesome Delphi/FreePascal/(any)Pascal frameworks, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 Open source and freeware only!.
 - [computer-book-list](https://github.com/weartist/computer-book-list) - 一个综合了豆瓣，goodreads综合评分的计算机书籍书单.
-- [awesome-argo](https://github.com/akuity/awesome-argo) - A curated list of awesome projects and resources related to Argo (a CNCF graduated project).
 - [quasar-awesome](https://github.com/quasarframework/quasar-awesome) - 🎉 A list of awesome things related to Quasar.
 - [awesome-transfer-learning](https://github.com/artix41/awesome-transfer-learning) - Best transfer learning and domain adaptation resources (papers, tutorials, datasets, etc.).
 - [awesome-cryptoeconomics](https://github.com/jpantunes/awesome-cryptoeconomics) - An awesome curated list of Cryptoeconomic research and learning materials.
 - [awesome-css-cn](https://github.com/jobbole/awesome-css-cn) - CSS 资源大全中文版，内容包括：CSS预处理器、框架、CSS结构、代码风格指南、命名习惯等等.
 - [alternative-frontends](https://github.com/digitalblossom/alternative-frontends) - 🔐🌐 Privacy-respecting web frontends for popular services .
+- [awesome-geek-podcasts](https://github.com/guipdutra/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
 - [awesome-swiftui](https://github.com/vlondon/awesome-swiftui) - A collaborative list of awesome articles, talks, books, videos and code examples about SwiftUI.
 - [awesome-ai-art-image-synthesis](https://github.com/altryne/awesome-ai-art-image-synthesis) - A list of awesome tools, ideas, prompt engineering tools, colabs, models, and helpers for the prompt designer playing with aiArt and image synthesis.
 Covers Dalle2, MidJourney, StableDiffusion, and open source tools.
-- [awesome-geek-podcasts](https://github.com/guipdutra/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
 - [awesome-service-workers](https://github.com/TalAter/awesome-service-workers) - :nut_and_bolt: A collection of awesome resources for learning Service Workers.
 - [awesome-linux-containers](https://github.com/Friz-zy/awesome-linux-containers) - A curated list of awesome Linux Containers frameworks, libraries and software.
 - [awesome-music](https://github.com/noteflakes/awesome-music) - Awesome Music Projects.
 - [awesome-generative-art](https://github.com/kosmos/awesome-generative-art) - Awesome generative art.
 - [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I have got through all of the content listed there, carefully. - Guillaume Chevalier.
+- [awesome-cbir-papers](https://github.com/willard-yuan/awesome-cbir-papers) - 📝Awesome and classical image retrieval papers.
 - [Awesome-Image-Inpainting](https://github.com/zengyh1900/Awesome-Image-Inpainting) - A curated list of image inpainting and video inpainting papers and resources.
+- [awesome-decentralized-llm](https://github.com/imaurer/awesome-decentralized-llm) - Collection of LLM resources that can be used to build products you can "own" or to perform reproducible research.
 - [awesome-crypto-papers](https://github.com/pFarb/awesome-crypto-papers) - A curated list of cryptography papers, articles, tutorials and howtos.
 - [awesome-web-archiving](https://github.com/iipc/awesome-web-archiving) - An Awesome List for getting started with web archiving.
 - [awesome-lockfree](https://github.com/rigtorp/awesome-lockfree) - A collection of resources on wait-free and lock-free programming.